Skip links

 • Prevention of Substandard Products: The Act bans the manufacture, distribution, and sale of drugs and cosmetics that are adulterated, misbranded, or substandard.
 This provides the availability of only safe and effective medicines and cosmetics to consumers.

 • Regulation of Import, Sale, and Distribution: The Act controls the import, sale, and distribution of drugs and cosmetics in India to prevent the entry of harmful or substandard products into the market.
-It mandates licensing and approval for manufacturing and selling drugs and cosmetics.
+It mandates licensing and the drug approval process in India for manufacturing and selling drugs and cosmetics.

-• Establishment of Drug Technical Advisory Board (DTAB) and Drug Consultative Committee (DCC): The Act provides for the formation of regulatory bodies to ensure smooth implementation and effective enforcement of the law.
+• Establishment of Drug Technical Advisory Board (DTAB) and Drug Consultative Committee (DCC): The Drugs and Cosmetics Act provides for the formation of regulatory bodies to ensure smooth implementation and effective enforcement of the law.
 DTAB advises the government on technical matters, while DCC ensures coordination between state and central authorities.

 • Legal Provisions and Penalties: The Act lays down legal measures to penalize individuals or organizations involved in producing and selling adulterated or misbranded drugs and cosmetics.
 It provides for stringent punishments, including fines and imprisonment, for those violating its provisions.